mayuriravi/dscassignment4/README.md

 This Intractive plot displays Company Pre Tax Income over various quarters for the selected Company and Fiscal Year.
 The side panel contains a drop downs to select the Stock company and Fiscal year.
 Based on the selection respective quarterly Pre Tax Income amounts for the selected Stock is charted as a line graph.

+## Server.R - Contains the server side code needed to deploy the Shiney app

+## ui.R
+Contains the User Interface side of the code needed to deploy the shiney app

+## StockDataApp.html
+Contains the pitch about the application

+## StockDataApp.Rmd
+Contains the data needed to generate the presentation file